-The Compensation Committee worked with FPC to develop the comparative 10-company peer group below.
+The Compensation Committee worked with FPC to develop the comparative 12-company peer group below.
 FPC then conducted a market analysis of executive compensation packages, practices and pay levels based on this group.
-Due to WashREIT's unique property-type diversification and geographic focus, it is difficult to construct a peer group that matches WashREIT's exact business model; however, the Compensation Committee, with FPC's consultation, believes the companies identified below are suitable peers for 2021, as they (i) fell between 0.7 and 2.2 times the size of WashREIT based on total market capitalization, (ii) operate in one or more of WashREIT's existing real estate segments, and (iii) are self-advised and internally managed.
-FPC compared the compensation of WashREIT's NEOs to the compensation of similarly situated executives employed by companies in the most recent Nareit compensation survey and the peer companies.
+Due to Elme's unique property-type diversification and geographic focus, it is difficult to construct a peer group that matches Elme's exact business model; however, the Compensation Committee, with FPC's consultation, believes the companies identified below are suitable peers for 2022, as they (i) fell between 0.5 and 2.4 times the size of Elme based on total market capitalization, (ii) own and/or operate multifamily and/or commercial properties, and (iii) are self-advised and internally managed.
+FPC compared the compensation of Elme's NEOs to the compensation of similarly situated executives employed by companies in the most recent Nareit compensation survey and the peer companies.